 Fransje Eiselin: "For me, travelling is difficult as I am blind.
 However this is my third time in Bechyne.
 It is easy to hitch rides with other particpants, and travelling together adds to the fun."

 Martin Ashton: "After every rehearsal we brass players feel an enormous need to taste the Czech beer in the little pub on the corner."

 Martha Petringmeier: "From Germany, where I live, Czechia is not far at all, but it is exotic enough to have that feeling of being on a holiday somewhere far away."

-La Pellegrina organizes three projects in the upcoming summer.
+La Pellegrina organizes two projects in the upcoming summer.